 The saying “You’re not a real rider until you’ve fallen off 7 times” attempts to normalise falling as part of learning to ride.
 However, the truth is, being a great rider isn’t about how many times you’ve fallen; it’s about what you learn from each experience and how you apply that knowledge.

 Falling off a horse can happen to anyone, regardless of their skill level, but it’s not a requirement or a milestone you need to achieve to prove yourself.
+Many experienced riders have fell at some point, and each fall can be a valuable learning experience.
 Instead, focus on continuously developing your riding skills, balance, security, application of the aids and your level of understanding of correct and ethical horse training and development.

 Every time you ride, you have an opportunity for learn and improve.
+It’s also important to learn techniques for staying safe and responding appropriately if you do fall.
 Riding is about building a partnership with your horse, developing resilience when things don’t go as planned, and gaining confidence through every experience, not just the good times.

 So, don’t worry about keeping a tally of your falls.
 Concentrate on enjoying your rides, learning from each experience, and becoming a knowledgeable and compassionate rider.
 This positive approach will make your riding journey more rewarding and enjoyable.